What this is about

 update them with new ones from a new version of the Wiimmfi patcher.

-If you are playing Mario Kart Wii on other servers like AltWFC,
+If you are playing Mario Kart Wii on other servers like AltWFC, this new update is not required.

 unless the AltWFC server devs also release such an update.